 There are many different Ayurvedic remedies and medicines that are specifically developed to help improve immunity.
 These are some of the most powerful.

 - Chyawanprash.
-Chyawanprash is one of the most powerful Ayurvedic medicines you can take daily.
-This polyherbal jam contains a huge variety of immune-boosting herbs, which are carried in a base of ojas-boosting ghee, honey, and/or sesame oil.
+Chyawanprash is one of the most powerful immune boosting Ayurvedic medicines you can take daily.
+This polyherbal jam contains a huge variety of health enhancing herbs, which are carried in a base of ojas-boosting Ghruta, honey, jaggery, and sesame oil.

 - Golden milk is a sweet and delicious Ayurvedic recipe that helps to nourish ojas and boost immunity.
-All you need is a cup of whole, organic, grass-fed milk (oat milk is a great alternative, as are nut milks) mixed with a teaspoon of turmeric powder, a sprinkle of black pepper, and a bit of ghee.
-You can sweeten with honey if you’d like.
+All you need is a cup of whole, organic, grass-fed milk (oat milk is a great alternative, as are nut milks) mixed with a teaspoon of turmeric powder, a sprinkle of black pepper, and a bit of Ghruta.
+You can sweeten with honey if you’d like

 Ultimately, using Ayurveda for immunity is about holistic, preventive living.
 The more you embrace an Ayurvedic lifestyle, the more you’ll naturally be able to increase your immune system so it functions optimally when you need it to.